 (8) Subsection (7) does not apply to an employee if, before being granted the long service leave, the employee completes 15 years continuous employment.

-(9) If an employee takes long service leave in accordance with subsection (7), the employee is entitled, after completing 15 years continuous employment, to take the remainder of his or her entitlement under subsection (2)(b) not already taken in accordance with subsection (7).
+(9) If an employee takes long service leave in accordance with subsection (7), the employee is entitled, after completing 15 years continuous employment, to take the remainder of the employee’s entitlement under subsection (2)(b) not already taken in accordance with subsection (7).

 (10) In subsections (4) and (6) —